 Tukes develops and supervises lift safety

-Tukes acts as the competent supervision authority under the Act on Lifts and Safety Components for Lifts (1134/2016).
-The provisions of the Act on Lifts and Safety Components for Lifts govern e.g. the maintenance, repairs, alterations and inspections of lifts as well as the performance of work related to lifts.
-The Act on Lifts and Safety Components for Lifts was enacted to transpose into national law the Lifts Directive 2014/33/EU (recast), which governs new lifts and imposes various obligations on the economic operators active in the supply and distribution chain of lifts and safety components for lifts.
+Tukes acts as the competent supervision authority under the Lift Safety Act (1134/2016).
+The provisions of the Lift Safety Act govern e.g. the maintenance, repairs, alterations and inspections of lifts as well as the performance of work related to lifts.
+The Lift Safety Act was enacted to implement into national law the Lifts Directive 2014/33/EU, which governs new lifts and imposes various obligations on the economic operators active in the supply and distribution chain of lifts and safety components for lifts.
 Under the Lifts Directive, Tukes acts as the national market surveillance authority in Finland.

 Tukes supervises the activities of lift installers, safety components manufacturers, lift maintenance companies and the accredited inspection bodies carrying out inspections on lifts.
 Tukes issues guidelines on lift safety, is actively engaged in the preparation of new statutes and regulations, and organises vocational qualification exams on lift safety.

-Apart from passenger lifts, Tukes supervises also the operational safety of various types of equipment falling in the sphere of application of the Machinery Directive, e.g. escalators, mechanical walkways and motorised lifting doors.
+Apart from passenger lifts, Tukes supervises also the safety during the use of various types of equipment falling in the sphere of application of the Machinery Directive, e.g. escalators, moving walks and motorised lifting doors.